Tell Us Once Service: How It Works and How to Register (2026)

 Tell Us Once is a service run by the Department for Work and Pensions (DWP) that allows you to report a death to most central government departments and your local council in a single step.
 Without it, you would need to contact each department individually: DWP to stop benefits, HMRC to update tax records, the Passport Office to cancel the passport, DVLA to update driving records, and the council for council tax and electoral register changes.

-The service was introduced in 2012 and has since become available in most areas of England and Wales.
+The service is available throughout England, Scotland and Wales, including when the person died while temporarily abroad, though not in Northern Ireland and not if they lived abroad permanently.
 It is one of the most genuinely helpful government services for bereaved people, though its name is slightly misleading because it does not cover everything.
 You will still need to contact many organisations yourself.
 More on that below.

 Who it notifies